 This graph shows a rolling 12 month trend line of the number of homes sold in the Harrisonburg and Rockingham County area, as well as the median price of the homes that sold during these time frames.
 Each data point shows one year's worth of home sales, which eliminates the volatility of evaluating sales figures on a monthly basis.
-The annual pace of home sales had been rising steadily for about two and a half years but has started to decline over the past three months.
-Meanwhile, the median sales price keeps on climbing up to a median of \$230,000 at this point for all home sales in Harrisonburg and Rockingham County.
+After the annual pace of home sales had risen steadily for two and a half years it dipped for about four months due to COVID - though it has now rebounded and is rising quickly!
+Meanwhile, the median sales price keeps on climbing up to a median of \$242,000 for all home sales in Harrisonburg and Rockingham County.

 This graph provides an overall indicator of the state of our housing market, showing both the number of homes being sold each year since 2005 (yellow bars) as well as changes in the median sales price during the same time period (blue line).
-Over the past nine years we have seen rather steady increases in the number of homes sold each year in Harrisonburg and Rockingham County - up to 1,324 last year.
+Over the past nine years we have seen relatively steady increases in the number of homes sold each year in Harrisonburg and Rockingham County - up to 1,324 last year.
 The median sales price has also been consistently increasing for eight years now, up to an all time high last year of \$223,000.
-Thus far in 2020, the median sales price seems to be ready to rise a good bit again!
+Thus far in 2020, the median sales price seems to be rising even faster than in recent years.

 The single family home market in Harrisonburg and Rockingham County has improved rather steadily over the past nine years with increases almost every year in the number of homes sold.
 Technically, we saw a peak in 2016 that we have not yet matched, though there were slight increases between 2017 and 2018 as well as between 2018 and 2019.
 The median sales price of these single family homes has also steadily increased over the past five years -- from \$190,000 to last year's median sales price of \$240,000.
-The median sales price is showing signs of heading even higher this year!
+The median sales price is showing signs of heading even higher, even faster, this year - jumping well above \$260,000!

 The pace of sales of attached homes (duplexes, townhouses and condos) rose steadily between 2011 and 2017 before declining slightly (-2%) in 2018 -- but then increasing slightly (+2%) in 2019.
 These recent years of declining numbers of sales is likely correlated to fewer new townhouses being constructed in this area.
 Over the past three years, the median sales price of attached homes has steadily risen to the high of \$175,200 that we saw in 2019 -- the highest median sales price on record for attached homes in Harrisonburg and Rockingham County.
-Thus far in 2020, the median sales price seems to be headed even higher!
+In 2020, the median sales price has headed even higher, even faster, now past \$190,000!